 • Fresh Herbs: I garnish the dish with freshly chopped cilantro, but you could swap this for parsley or dill.

-• Citrus: Freshen up the cauliflower with a squeeze of lemon or lime juice.
+• Citrus: Freshen up the cauliflower with a squeeze of lemon juice or lime juice.

 • Nuts: Scatter over some nuts like cashews, almonds or pistachios just before serving.